-After graduating with an international business degree from Messiah College, Micah Crist joined the HOPE team as a finance and accounting assistant, before transitioning into a data analyst role.
-He was promoted to the roles of microenterprise technical advisor, senior microfinance specialist, and Africa assistant regional director, and he currently serves as managing director of HOPE Congo.
-Micah’s expertise in program performance analysis, portfolio analytics, and training staff on the use of industry tools has been a great asset to HOPE’s operations team.
-He reflects, “It’s an honor to work with a talented team that is committed to the full mission here at HOPE Congo.
-That means not just providing financial services to those living in poverty but doing so in a way that is centered on Christ and committed to battling the root causes of poverty.”
+After graduating with an international business degree from Messiah College, Micah Crist joined the HOPE team as a finance and accounting assistant, before transitioning to a data analyst role.
+He was promoted to the roles of technical advisor, senior microfinance specialist, Africa assistant regional director, and managing director of HOPE Congo.
+Moving from Congo back to Lancaster in 2018, he now serves as HOPE’s senior director of microfinance.

 Prior to joining HOPE, Peter worked internationally as a microfinance advisor in Cambodia, technical advisor for Self-Help Development Foundation in Zimbabwe, and managing director for Urwego Community Bank in Rwanda.

 He received a B.S. in international business from Messiah College and an MPP from Harvard’s Kennedy School.

 As an advocate for the Church’s role in missions and alleviating extreme poverty, Peter has been a speaker at a number of conferences, and he has been featured by Christianity Today, World, Forbes, CNN, and RELEVANT.